Brandosuba/REUAtPSU-Training-Projects/README.md

 # Mini Project 2/3: Extending a Random Network Model to a Car-Road ABM.
-The random network represents a road network connecting cities where nodes are cities and roads are links.
-The virtual environment in the ABM is composed of a set of roads, cities, and empty space (forest).
+The random network represents a road network connecting cities where nodes are cities and roads are links.<br> The virtual environment in the ABM is composed of a set of roads, cities, and empty space (forest). <br>
-An agent in the ABM is a car that drives on the road (cannot drive in forest).
+An agent in the ABM is a car that drives on the road (cannot drive in forest).  <br>

 **Understanding the ABM** <br>
 We used a grid-world approach: the environment is split up into a # of grid cells.